 Christmas lights by Stockholmsjul

 The City of Stockholm knows how to decorate the city for Christmas!
-From 11 November over 40 streets will be illuminated with beautiful Christmas lights throughout Norrmalm.
+From 16 November over 40 streets will be illuminated with beautiful Christmas lights throughout Norrmalm.
+The lights stay up until 12 January, so even if you visit in the New Year, this experience should be on your list of things to do in Stockholm.

 The best way to explore the beautiful decorations in Stockholm is on foot.
 This will allow you to really take a look around and of course take some great pictures to share.
 Stockholmsjul have even created a light map with all the locations of the Christmas light so that you can create your own Christmas lights tour through the city.